 James M. Loree

 JIM LOREE is President & Chief Executive Officer of Stanley Black & Decker.
-Loree joined the company, then Stanley Works, as CFO in 1999 when the company generated just over $[2 billion] in revenue.
+Loree joined the company, then Stanley Works, as CFO in 1999 when the company generated just over $2 billion in revenue.
 In that role, he led a massive restructuring of the business and began a re-architecting of the company’s portfolio.
-Since that time, he was promoted to COO, President and then CEO in 2016, as the company generated significant growth both organically and through acquisitions to stand at $13 billion in annual revenue (more than 5x growth over the 17-year period), with more than 58,000 employees across 60 countries.
+Since that time, he was promoted to COO, President and then CEO in 2016, as the company generated significant growth both organically and through acquisitions to stand at $13 billion in annual revenue (more than 5x growth since 1999), with more than 58,000 employees across 60 countries.

 Under Jim’s CEO leadership, the company has embarked on excavating and embedding its purpose, “for those who make the worldTM” with the goal of creating a sustainable enterprise to ensure the company’s long-term success.
 The purpose serves as the organization’s North Star, guiding its employees in their actions and defining their values.
 Stanley Black & Decker is for the maker and creators, the craftsmen and the caregivers and those doing the hard work to make our world a better place.
 Stanley Black & Decker makes the hardest working tools, solutions and services for the world’s hardest working people.